Brielle Biermann Says She Removed Her Lip Fillers to Look Like Her 18-Year-Old Self Again

 She added, "2020 new year new me!...
 Black n blue for a few days."

-Additionally, the Don't Be Tardy star gave her followers a little walk down memory lane as she uploaded several throwback images of herself before getting her lip injected.
+Additionally, the Don't Be Tardy star gave her followers a little walk down memory lane as she uploaded several throwback images of herself before getting her lips injected.
 "I know y'all know these lips aint the vibe," she said.
 "I was 16 or 17 here."

 As some fans of the 22-year-old might recall, she first showed off her lip fillers back in 2015.